 An additional factor that can hamper DEI efforts is othering and bias based on group size.
 Employees from underrepresented populations in the organization are more likely to be reviewed through a lens of stereotyping or tokenism.
 To combat this, ensure these employees can gain visibility through presenting to internal audiences or representing the organization at a conference or industry meeting.
-Creating an inclusive space to see these employees can help minimize the impact of these biases in decision-making and helps position them for advancement opportunities.
+Creating an inclusive space to see these employees can help minimize the impact of these biases in decision-making and help position them for advancement opportunities.

 - Include managers up-front.